When we at Peoplebox started building software to empower managers, we gave priority to one on one’s.

 To help your teams excel and give in their best, you certainly would want to know what your direct reports want.

-Let us tell you why you should be giving your one on ones more importance.
+Let us tell you what is a one on one meeting and why you should be giving your one on ones more importance.

 Why do you need one on one meetings?

 You would agree that you’re more likely to work better for someone you admire and trust.
 Developing mutual trust and belief takes time and a lot of interaction.